How to Play Online Poker With Your Friends

 To the best of my knowledge, there are currently two major sites offering this option, namely PokerStars and 888poker, both of which are on Casino.org’s list of recommended online poker sites.

 Both rooms have pretty good options for home games, so choosing one will be down to yours and your friends’ personal preferences.
+If you need help deciding which is best for you, check out our PokerStars vs 888poker review for an in-depth comparison.

 Before moving to that part, though, you should primarily consider what kind of a home game you’d like to run, i.e. choose between a tournament and a cash game format.